anoma/juvix/notes/README.md

 ## Core syntax

-The type theory implemented in MiniJuvix is, at the time of writing, Quantitative type theory, i.e., each term has a usage/quantity annotation in the semiring from $\{0,1,\omega\}$ using the order $0<\omega$, $1<\omega$, and $0 \not < 1$.
-Furthermore, the core language is bidirectional syntax-based.
-As a consequence, any term in the language is either a checkable term or an inferable term, and each case has its own AST.
+The type theory implemented in MiniJuvix is quantitative type theory (QTT), where each term has a usage/quantity annotation in the semiring from $\{0,1,\omega\}$ using the order $0<\omega$, $1<\omega$, and $0 \not < 1$.
+The core language in MiniJuvix is bidirectional syntax-based, meaning that a term in the language is either a checkable term or an inferable term.
+We therefore find two AST right below for each case.

 \begin{aligned}